-Market research is the process of investigating what your target audience wants.
+This article will talk about panel research and how it works within market research.
+Market research is the process to investigate what your target audience wants.
 With the right feedback, you can build a successful product or service that meets the needs of the people who matter.
 For some companies, it’s as simple as contacting the customers they already have access to; for others, another solution is necessary or preferred.
 And that’s where panel research comes into play.

 Netigate is a feedback solution for customer experience, employee experience and market research.